greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 ## Step 3 - Create an Expectation Suite and add Expectations

-You'll be using New York City taxi data from January 2019 for your Expectations.
-This data has all the trips that were completed by two taxi companies in New York City for January, including information like the vendor, the number of passengers, the fare collected, and so on.
+You'll use New York City taxi data from January 2019 for your Expectations.
+This data has all the trips completed by two taxi companies in New York City for January, including information like the vendor, the number of passengers, the fare collected, and so on.

 1. In the **Data Assets** list, click the `Taxi Data` Data Asset.